mjacobus/mjacobus.github.io/_posts/2014-07-01-available-for-pair-programming-for-free-pair-with-me-on-your-preferred-open-source-project.md

 If you are interested, please get in touch.
 I am a Ruby/PHP/Javascript programmer and I am all into TDD/BDD, so if you have tested code that would be awesome.
 Comfortable with VIM would be a plus, since working on the terminal seems easier/faster.

 If you have a open project you are working on, please send me the project url so I can have an idea about what that is and how that works (or is supposed to).
-If you don’t, perhaps we could contribute to some awesome open source project out there, such as Rails, Devise, Zend Frameork or what have you, perhaps fixing some bugs.
+If you don’t, perhaps we could contribute to some awesome open source project out there, such as Rails, Devise, Zend Framework or what have you, perhaps fixing some bugs.

 I intend to be available every Monday from 23:00 to 00:00 (GMT-03:00).